 Apps for Smartphones

-The following apps are perfect for getting some use out of an unused smartphone that’s no longer needed or for your current smartphone.
+The following apps are great for your current smartphone or to add to your T-hunting arsenal and perfect for getting some use out of an unused smartphone that’s no longer being used in service.

 I have found two Apps for smartphones that have shown to me, to be very handy when T-Hunting.